particle-iot/docs/src/content/datasheets/accessories/gen3-accessories.md

 The recommended cable for PoE is Cat 6 twisted pair with a maximum length of 100 meters (328 feet).

+The Eagle CAD design for the PoE adapter is open source.
+All the files are available on our [GitHub repository](https://github.com/particle-iot/ethernet-wing).

 ## Classic Adapter

 <div align=center><img src="/assets/images/accessories/classic-adapter.png" ></div>